Energy & Earth Systems

 Biography: Roger Ghanem holds the Tryon Chair in Stochastic Methods and Simulation at the University of Southern California where he is Professor in the Departments of Civil \& Environmental Engineering and Mechanical & Aerospace Engineering.
 Ghanem obtained his PhD from Rice University in 1989 in Civil Engineering.
 He held faculty positions at SUNY-Buffalo and Johns Hopkins University before moving to the University of Southern California in 2005.
 He is an expert in uncertainty quantification (UQ) and scientific machine learning (SciML).
 He has published over 180 refereed Journal publications and over 180 refereed conference papers.
 Ghanem's research has been funded by NSF, ONR, AFOSR, DARPA, DOE, NRC, NEUP, Sandia, LLNL, in addition to a number of industries.
 Ghanem is member of FASTMATH, a US Department of Energy SciDAC Institute.
 He has organized UQ Summer School at USC from 2010-2024 and the UQ/ML Workshop at USC in 2018 and 2019.
 Ghanem is President of the International Association for Structural Safety and Reliability, has served as President of the Engineering Mechanics Institute of ASCE, on the Executive Council of USACM, and as Chair of the UQ SIAG of SIAM.
 He is currently a member iof the US National Committee on Theoretical and Applied Mechanics.
 Dr. Ghanem is Fellow of AAAS, EMI, SIAM, USACM, IACM, and is a Distinguished Member of ASCE.
 His research has been recognized by a number of awards from ASCE, USACM, and IASSAR.

-Speaker: Prof. Joris Degroote, Ghent University
+April 15, 2024: Prof. Joris Degroote, Ghent University

 TitleFluid-Structure Interaction Simulations in Wind Energy